dr-leo/pandaSDMX/doc/usage.rst

   - at group level (i.e. a subset of series defined by dimension values)
   - at dataset level.

+* the measures

 Let's look at the dimensions and for the 'CURRENCY' dimension also at the allowed values as enumerated in the referenced code list:

 .. ipython:: python

-    list(d.id for d in dsd.dimensions.aslist())
-    currency_codelist = dsd.dimensions.CURRENCY.local_repr.enum
-    len(currency_codelist)
-    currency_codelist.USD, currency_codelist.JPY

-So there are six dimensions.
-Because we can only filter out sets of columns, we disregard 'TIME_PERIOD' as this is the dimension at observation.
-The 'CURRENCY' dimension stands at position 2.
+    dsd.dimensions.aslist()
+    dsd_response.write().codelist.loc['CURRENCY'].head()

-Moreover, we are now sure that 'USD' and 'JPY' are valid dimension values.
+The DataFrame representation of the code list for the CURRENCY dimension shows that 'USD' and 'JPY' are valid dimension values.
 We need this information to construct a filter for our dataset query which should be limited to the currencies we are interested in.

 Note that :meth:`pandasdmx.model.Scheme.aslist` sorts the dimension objects by their position attribute.
 The order matters when constructing filters for dataset queries (see below).
+But pandaSDMX sorts filter values behind the scenes, so we need not care.

 Attribute names and allowed values can be obtained in a similar fashion.

 .. note::

     Groups are not yet implemented in the DSD.
-But this is not a major problem
+But this is not a problem
     as they are implemented for generic datasets.
 Thus, datasets should be rendered properly including all attributes and their attachment levels.

 Working with datasets
 ------------------------------